 When feeling overwhelmed, have you ever found yourself doodling?
 Aimlessly doodling can be quite meditative and beneficial to our minds.
-I’m always looking for new coping stategies to teach my kids.
+I’m always looking for new coping strategies to teach my kids.
 Creative and independent ways that they can cope with stress and the feeling of being overwhelmed.
 A few weeks ago I introduced the art of zentangles to my tween daughters.
 We have only scratched the surface, but we have discovered that zentangle for kids is an easily accessible, meditative activity.

-Our zentangling was very informal.
-I drew 3 1/2 inch squared on heavy stock paper and with a fine tipped black Sharpie.
-We each drew free lines that started in one spot in our square and then looped and tangled its way around the square.
+For our beginner zentangles, I drew 3 1/2 inch squared on heavy stock paper and with a fine tipped black Sharpie.
+My daughter drew a free flowing line that started in one spot in our square and then looped and tangled its way around the square.

 Unplugged – Anything that can get children excited about not being plugged into a device is genius.
 Zentangling can be done anywhere and at anytime.
 All you need is a pen and paper.
 Bring a notebook to the park, while waiting at the doctor’s office, during recess..anywhere and anytime.

-No Mistakes – I have a little perfectionist, who always needs an exit strategy if something is going quite right.
+There are No Mistakes – I have a little perfectionist, who always needs an exit strategy if something is not going quite right.
 Mistakes are hard to move forward from…they can be debilitating.
 When you zentangle you use a marker – no erasers – and there are no mistakes only new and different patterns to work with.

 Calming – The simple act of drawing repetitive patterns is calming and relaxing.
 There is no pressure, just open ended drawing.
 While drawing, it is amazing how quickly your mind empties, your heart rate drops – there are no expectations with this form of art.
 The effect is meditative.
 I have written about the benefits of walking meditation before, well this simple doodling is another easily accessible form of meditation.

-When we completed a few squares I asked my daughters what they thought.
-Would they zentangle again?
+When we completed a few squares I asked my daughter what she thought.
+Would she zentangle again?
 Yes!
-They both really enjoyed this new way of doodling.
+She really enjoyed this new way of doodling.
 We talked about how zentagling would be a great study break activity.

 Do you doodle?
 Have you ever tried to zentangle before?